msawangwan/vector_trig_geometry/README.md

 #### To save you the time of combing through the code to find the working bits, The following is an evolving list of working scripts that someone may find useful:

-_note: load the scene titled '1' to see most of these scripts in action_
+_note: load the scene titled '1' to see most of these scripts in action (currently in a semi-broken state)_

 - ChaseCamBounded.cs
 - ChaseCamElastic.cs